vict-shevchenko/reactive-mobx-form/docs/api/ReactiveForm.md

 - schema

 ### onSubmit
 A function that will be called when form is submitted.
-Is called with one parameter `form.values` object.
+Is called with first parameter `form.values` object.
+And rest parameters that may be optionally passed to `<form onSubmit>` method inside your form.
 This callback is executed **asynchronously** as a part of `reactiveMobXForm` submission mechanism. `form.isSubmitting` flag is raised.

 And can return:
-- value, meaning submissin is successfull
+- value, meaning submission is successful
 - Promise.
-Resolve cases reset of Form(drop all fiels to initial values).
+Resolve cases reset of Form(drop all fields to initial values).
 Reject - raises `form.submitError` flag and no reset of Form happens.

 ### schema
 The place where you can define fields initial values and validation rules during render stage.